yemilen/MKebede/README.md

 I am a Ph.D candidate at the university of Amsterdam and also working as a senior research assistant in the Information Systems track in the Informatics institute.

 Thank you for visiting my portfolio!

+[I am in the process of building a more informative and user-friendly webiste, please check back soon for a more comprehensive information about what I do.
+In the meantime, if you have any questions or need information, feel free to contact me]

 <!--